 Buffer AW2 is supplied as a concentrate.
-Before using for the first time add ethanol (96-100%) as indicated on the bottle to obtain a working solution.
+Before using for the first time, 160 ml ethanol (96-100%) must be added, as indicated on the bottle.
 Tick the check box on the bottle label to indicate that ethanol has been added.
 Mix well after adding ethanol.